reidhin/cookiecutter/Python_data_science/{{ cookiecutter.repo_name }}/README.md

 ### 1.1 Setting up your Python environment

-The steps below describe how to set up your environment for Churn experiment.
+The steps below describe how to set up your environment for {{cookiecutter.project_name}} experiment.
 For this we assume you have a terminal open and have it pointed at the root of this project.

 1. Install the conda environment: `conda env create -f environment.yml`